nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

 #### Using the Workflow Class

-Before starting the workflow, you need to create an object containing the ids of the documents to attach.
+Before starting the workflow, you need to create an object containing the IDs of the documents to attach.

 {{#> panel type='code' heading='Workflow Options Object'}}